cmrschwarz/rust-prettifier-for-lldb/README.md

 ## Support

-If this script has helped you out a a small [Github Sponsors Donation](https://github.com/sponsors/cmrschwarz) or a Github Star would make me very happy, and show the Rust Project Maintainers that a solid solution for debugging Rust is worth their time.
+If this script has helped you out a a Github Star :sparkles: would make me very happy, and maybe help demonstrate to the Rust Project Maintainers that a solid solution for debugging Rust is something that many people desire.